andesol/personal-website/content/posts/use-reducer.md

 }
 ```

 One noteworthy difference is that `useReducer` takes a so-called _reducer_ function before the initial value.
-This function takes the current state and an _action_ and returns a new single piece of state.
+This function takes the current state and an _action_ and returns a new single piece of state, `(state, action) => newState`.

-The general rules for writing reducers says they shouldn't mutate the state, but make an immutable update, and there cannot contain side-effects (reducers are _pure functions_).
+The general rules for writing reducers say they shouldn't mutate state, but make an immutable update, and there cannot contain side-effects (reducers are _pure functions_).

-The common pattern is to combine `useReducer` and `useContext` to create a global state that can be accessed by any component that may require it (thus, avoiding _prop drilling_).
+A common pattern is to combine `useReducer` and `useContext` to create a global state that can be accessed by any component that may require it (thus, avoiding _prop drilling_).

-Here there's an application of `useReducer` to manage the local state.
-It's an app that let us like or dislike a list of TV shows.
+Here's an application of `useReducer` to manage the local state. `Shows` is a component with a list of TV shows we can like or dislike.

 ```js
 import React, { useReducer } from "react";